2024/2025

 Competency profile

-3.The Study Board has developed a competency profile, which describes the expected learning outcomes of this degree programme, see appendix.
+3.The Study Board has developed the competency profile below, which describes the expected learning outcomes of this degree programme.

 Content and structure